PhilipWinchester/PhilipWinchester.github.io/_posts/2019-09-16-dixons-cole-model.md

   return(LL)
 }
 ```

+## Maximizing the Log Likelihood

+Next we need to find the parameters which maximize the log likelihood.
+In an ideal world we would do this analytically by finding the gradient and setting this to zero, but due to the high dimensionality of the problem, we are restricted to numerical maximization.
+This will be done by gradient ascent, the cousin of the better known gradient descent.
+Read about the difference [here](https://stats.stackexchange.com/questions/258721/gradient-ascent-vs-gradient-descent-in-logistic-regression).

+**Watch out!** You can also add notices by appending `{: .notice}` to a paragraph.
+{: .notice}

 ## Comments
 Could be a lot easier had the independance thing (which is not very strong anyway), had been included. the time dependance is strong though and should be included.
 All probably needed for betting and even more things as well.